probabilistic-numerics/probnum-gsoc2022/README.md

 ### Requirements
 - good Python coding skills
+- in-depth understanding of NumPy‘s broadcasting and vectorization mechanisms
 - familiarity with an automatic differentiation framework (ideally JAX)
 - basic interest or knowledge in probability theory